muhammad-fiaz/CodeMonarch/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0. see [LICENSE](./License)